drivechain-project/drivechain.info/faq/index.md

 ### I have heard that it will take 3-6 months to transfer money from the sidechain to the mainchain.
 Won't that be too slow to be useful?

-Firstly, these are customizable parameters, and open for debate -- but if withdrawals are every x=3 months, and only x=1 withdrawal can make forward progress (on the mainchain) at a time, and only x=1 prospective withdrawal can be assembled (by the sidechain) at a time, then indeed we can expect total withdrawal time to average 4.5 months [(.5)*3+3].
+Yes, [per sidechain] only one withdrawal can succeed every 3 months.
+Two can be in progress at once, if and only if one is more than halfway finished.
+Which means that we can expect total withdrawal time to take between 3 months (best case) and 4.5 months (worst case).

 Some complain that such a system would be too slow to be usable, but replies of this kind disregard the effect of atomic cross-chain swaps, which are instant.